AnneLonero/Credit_Risk_Analysis/README.md

 ## Results

-After import and examine our dataset, we found that our target data is highly skewed toward low risk 68470 datapoints versus 347 datapoints.
-It become more prevalent when we spit the targeted data to train and test set as shown below.
+After import and examine our dataset, we found that our targeted data is highly skewed toward low risk, 68470 datapoints versus 347 datapoints.
+It become more prevalent when we split the targeted data to train and test set as shown below.

 ![image](https://user-images.githubusercontent.com/114631804/228913423-07c6f4cb-a51e-4723-93b6-c985ce5921f4.png)